PoojaChandak/apicast-operator/doc/operator-user-guide.md

 * Resource requirements: *CPU* [Request: 500m, Limit: 1], *Memory* [Request: 64Mi, Limit: 128Mi]

 Default configuration option is suitable for PoC or evaluation.
-One, many or all of the default configuration options can be overriden with specific field values in the [*APIcast*](apicast-crd-reference.md) custom resource.
+One, many or all of the default configuration options can be overridden with specific field values in the [*APIcast*](apicast-crd-reference.md) custom resource.
 #### Providing the APIcast configuration through an available 3scale Porta endpoint